nickboariu/politeia-proposals/proposal-detailed.md

 ﻿# Detailed Proposal Template for Decred
-##### What is a proposal?
+#### What is a proposal?
 A proposal is a document used by project contributors as a working agreement between two parties: the contributor and the Decred community.

-##### How to write a proposal?
+#### How to write a proposal?
 Proposals typically includes:
 * Proposal title
 * Overview
+	* Project objectives
+	* Exptected outcomes
 * Scope of Work
-	* Project objectives
+	* Tasks
+	* Deliverables / Milestones
+	* Terms, conditions, requirements
 * Schedule
+* Budget

-##### How to write a proposal title
+#### How to write a proposal title
 Write a brief summary of your proposed project in less than ten words.

-##### Example of a proposal titles
+#### Example of a proposal titles
 Improve conversion rates for dcrweb

 ## Overview

-##### How to write a proposal overview
+#### How to write a proposal overview
-Write your description like it was an executive summary.
-It should summarize your proposal in a way that readers can easily understand the full scope and context of your proposal without having to read it all.
-A good description includes the problems/solutions/needs/motivations related to your proposal, and is written from a few sentances to a few paragraphs.
+An overivew should read like a high-level summary of your proposal, written in a way that readers can easily understand the full context of your proposal without having to read it all.
+A overview should include:

+* Purpose of the work
+	* Needs
+	* Motivations
+* Objectives of the work
+	* Benefits
+	* Improvements
+* Who is doing the work (Identify parties involved)

-##### Example of a proposal overview
+#### Example of a proposal overview
 The clarity of our wallet download CTA (call-to-action) could be improved.
 Nowhere does it communicate that the user is downloading a wallet and as a new visitor, "Download" may not give enough context as to what they are downloading.

 We can improve the clarity of the wallet downlaod CTA by branding it as an offical decred wallet, and increasing the presence of the CTA on the page.